CT-LX/mobileSelect.js/README.md

 There is an indexArr parameter in the callback callback function, which is an array that records the currently selected location:
 After converting this array into a string, you can save it in a hidden field or otherwise, and pass it to the background.
 Next time you open the page,
-When the MobileSelect is instantiated, it reads the string, turns it into an array, passes it to position, and completes the initialization position.
+When the updatemobileselect is instantiated, it reads the string, turns it into an array, passes it to position, and completes the initialization position.

 #### Demo of use the function ：